A Brief Overview of How to Properly Take Care of Your Baby

-Babies will require a lot of time feeding, especially in the beginning.
+Feeding babies will require a lot of time feeding, especially in the beginning.
 According to the American Academy of Pediatrics, it is important that you feed your baby with your breastmilk since it contains all of the nutrients their growing body needs.

 After a few months, you can then transition to using formula milk, but you may have to experiment with this one to find out what your baby likes drinking.

 Then, when they reach at least 6 months of age, you can then start feeding them some solid foods.
 You’d want to feed them one solid food every couple of days so that you will know if they have an allergic reaction to food or if they actually like eating the food.